pipstur/MunjeLumenDS2025/readme/README_evaluator.md

 ```

 ## Inference script
-The inference script takes models from the default `models/` folder, and the images from the assigned folder, does the inferencing on each image, aggregating the results from all of the models present in the folder and outputs a `results.csv` file as described in the competition specifications.
+The inference script takes models from the default `models/` folder, and the images from the assigned folder, does the inferencing on each image, aggregating the results from all of the models present in the folder and outputs a `output_csv.csv` file as described in the competition specifications.

 You can download the released models using the `download_models.py` script:
 ```bash